The Rules for 2024

 General Rules

-• All competitors must finalize their registration for choreography categories by 1 November 2023 (11pm).
+All competitors must finalize their registration for choreography categories by 27 October 2024 (9am) and for freestyle categories by 13 November 2024 (9am).
 This includes completion of a competitor registration form, purchase of competitor pass, and submission of music.

 Exceptions to this rule exist for Teacher/Student choreography categories (only for choreography categories, not for freestyle categories).